lecopivo/scientific-computing-lean/scientific-computing-lean/src/working-with-arrays/tensor-operations.md

 ```
 *Note for Mathlib users: For performance reasons SciLean defines sums and products with `IndexType` instead of `Finset`.
 Therefore this notation is different from the one defined in `BigOperators` namespace.*

-Therefore we can define commong matrix operations like matrix-vector multiplication
+We can define commong matrix operations like matrix-vector multiplication
 ```lean
 def matMul {n m : Nat} (A : Float^[n,m]) (x : Float^[m]) :=
   ⊞ i => ∑ j, A[i,j] * x[j]